Insertion Sort

 Updated:

-⚠️ This post was created when I was in high school and is no longer maintained.
+⚠️ This post was written back when I was in high school and is no longer maintained.

 1. Pseudocode